Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 She smiled.
 "Thanks..." a quick check showed that the truck was picking its way down the hillside.
 They had only a few minutes until the survivors from the ship reached the camp, and neither Jen nor Kirk had any intention of being identified as having been present.
 "I'd better run."

 "Before you go..."
 Sir Jeremy rummaged in his pocket and produced a folded envelope.
 "This is from the Prime Minister.
 He would like you to do something more for Earth.
-I suspect you'll find it more to your liking than *'governoring.'"*
+I suspect you'll find it more to your liking than '*governoring.'"*

 "Oh?"